The top 10 personal loans in Canada in 2022

 Can I use a personal loan for debt consolidation?

 Yes.
 A personal loan can be a great option for consolidating debt and improving your cash flow.
 The way they work is that the personal loan goes to paying off outstanding debts, leaving you with a single payment.
 Lower interest and/or a longer-term means less money out of your pocket every month.
-These loans are often reserved for borrowers with a good credit score.
+These loans are often reserved for borrowers with good credit scores.

 How can I get a personal loan while in a consumer proposal?